 The world's finest walking routes

-Nothing gets your pooch more excited than the word ‘walk’.
-As much as you might love the great outdoors, it’s got nothing on how our four-legged friends get at the thought of bounding down bright green hills and splashing through woodland streams.
+Nothing gets tails wagging like the word 'walk'.
+As much as you might love the great outdoors, it's got nothing on how our four-legged friends get at the thought of bounding down bright green hills and splashing through woodland streams.

 Almost nowhere does walking routes as well as the Lake District.
 To many, the national park is a series of gorgeous strolls and world-class views.
 To find one, all you'll need to do is step outside, pick a direction and enjoy the incredible sights along the way.

-However, if you’re after a Snaptrip favourite, we recommend Orrest Head.
+However, if you're after a Dog Friendly Cottages favourite, we recommend Orrest Head.
 Famous for being the first fell climbed by the avid hillwalker and guidebook author, Alfred Wainwright, this short stroll through Bowness on Windermere can be completed in just over an hour.
-Yet, you’ll still manage to see the park’s most stunning spots.
+Yet, you'll still manage to see the park's most stunning spots.

 Magnificent mountains and the best walk in Britain